fortesting700/ReadLine-Modul/README.md

 # What is Readline module

 ```
-Readline module- take information from the terminal, save it and carry out certain work on it.
+Readline Module in Node.js allows the reading of input stream line by line.
+This module wraps up the process standard output and process standard input objects.
+Readline module makes it easier for input and reading the output given by the user.(Readline module- take information from the terminal, save it and carry out certain work on it)
 ```

 # How we can do this?